uwegeercken/tweakstreet-samples/README.md

 Clone this repository, install the Tewakstreet Data Integration Tool and run it.
 Once running, select _File_ from the menue and then _Choose Config Module..._ and select the file _conf-module-samples.tsm_ which is located in the root folder of the cloned repository.
 This module contains variables required by the data flows.

+I recommend to also check the Tweakstreet forum at: https://forum.tweakstreet.io/ which contains tutorials, data challenges and more.

 Below is the list of available samples, listing the name of the folder, the name of the flow file and a short description what the flow does.

 | Folder             | Filename                     | Description                      |